-- 1) there are within and between different language and administrative/governmental levels, different pictures (an each topic) and different views upon the future emerge, - 2) preferences to the landmark foresights and future studies of the grand and prestigious (international) organisations (like UN, OECD, EU type) are usually missing in the first 50 hits in each decade in each of the language areas; - quite a few impact topics are missing like (the growing frequency of) clockwise disasters and catastrophes, crime and crook topics.
+- 1) there are within and between different language and administrative/governmental levels, different pictures (an each topic) and different views upon the future emerge. - preferences to the landmark foresights and future studies of the grand and prestigious (international) organisations (like UN & co, OECD & co, EU & co type) are usually missing in the first 50 hits in each decade in each of the language areas; - 3) quite a few impact topics are missing like (the growing frequency of) clockwise disasters and catastrophes, crime and crook topics.
 These items do not turn up in the first 50 hits in either language used and in either decade.